jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 -  :ref:`Kernel-backed documents <kernel-backed-documents>` enable code in any text file (Markdown, Python, R, LaTeX, etc.) to be run interactively in any Jupyter kernel.
--  Notebook cell outputs can be pulled into their own tab, side-by-side with the notebook, enabling simple dashboards with interactive controls backed by a kernel.
+-  Notebook cell outputs can be pulled into their own tab, side by side with the notebook, enabling simple dashboards with interactive controls backed by a kernel.
 -  Multiple views of documents with different editors or viewers enable live